 One of the primary concerns of the founding fathers was preventing the United States of America from developing an oppressive government.
-Much of the Bill of Rights was born out of that concern, including its prohibitions on unreasonable searches and seizures, the right against self-incrimination, and of course, the right to a trial by jury.
-The right to a jury trial plays a central role in the justice system and it is important to understand the strengths, weaknesses, and function of the jury in a criminal matter.
+Much of the Bill of Rights was born out of that concern, including its prohibitions against unreasonable searches and seizures, the right against self-incrimination, and of course, the right to a trial by jury.
+The right to a jury trial plays a central role in the justice system so it's important to understand the strengths, weaknesses, and function of the jury in a criminal matter.

 Role of a Jury: Background

 It took the United States a while to recognize the right to a jury in all criminal cases, state or federal, felony or misdemeanor, but the present state of the law is that the Sixth Amendment of the U.S. Constitution guarantees a jury trial to anyone facing a potential penalty of at least six months' imprisonment.
 Stated differently, defendants are not entitled to a jury trial for an offense punishable by less than six months of imprisonment.
 Also, in most states, the right to a trial by jury is not afforded to minors in juvenile delinquency proceedings.

 Role of a Jury: The Jury's Function

 A jury alone doesn't guarantee a fair and impartial trial.
 The Constitution guarantees a jury of one's "peers," which has been further interpreted by the courts to mean a fair cross-section of one's community.
 A jury is selected and impaneled before the start of a trial in a process called "voir dire," where attorneys and the judge may ask the jurors questions to ensure their ability to serve and remain impartial in a given case.
 Although attorneys are allowed to reject jurors, with or without cause, using peremptory challenges, they're not allowed to shape the jury in a way that may appear to be biased (such as an all-Caucasian jury considering the case of an African American defendant).